uninest-ai/uninest/README.md

 ```

 ### Bug list:
-1. `http://3.145.189.113/recommendation` This page didn't load Google Maps correctly.
+1. [/] `http://3.145.189.113/recommendation` This page didn't load Google Maps correctly.
 See the JavaScript console for technical details.
 2. `http://3.145.189.113/preference`
-  Overall: the AI call respond is slow
+  Overall: the AI call respond is slow, sue
   The Image part
   - doesn't have a loading icon when parsing the image
   The chat part